Szymon2112g/Video_app/README.md

-# Video_app
+## Video_app
-Used technology:
+# Used technology:

 Spring Hibernate,JPA,Security,JWT,REST,Cloud("Netflix"),Angular CLI,RxJs,Mysql

-What do you need install to run this application?
+# What do you need install to run this application?

 Mysql Workbench,Java,Zipkin,RabitMQ

+# Note
-You have to create second configuration for WideoAppZull
+*You have to create second configuration for WideoAppZull*

-in VM options paste this "-Dspring.application.name="netflix-zuul-api-gateway-server2" -Dserver.port="8766""
+_in VM options paste this "-Dspring.application.name="netflix-zuul-api-gateway-server2" -Dserver.port="8766""_

-Below are links to some photo of applications:
+# Below are links to some photo of applications:

 https://imgur.com/WFJwcOw